-But, could Typhlosion prove to be better, especially if it then exists within Sword and Shield and can set its own Sun with its own Max Flare?
+First off, let’s consider Hisuian Typhlosion’s defensive match-ups.
 Gaining a Ghost type means it gains both a Ghost-type and Dark-type weakness, but gains an immunity against Normal and Fighting moves.
 The new typing also cuts damage from Poison by half and Bug type moves by an addition half to one-quarter effectiveness.
 Essentially, becoming more like Chandelure, and getting a STAB (Same-Type Attack Bonus) Shadow Ball are huge pluses for Typhlosion.
-Notably, Typhlosion has been able to learn Shadow Claw by TM already, so this isn’t a huge stretch for the Hisui form to be learn this move by level up, which it does at level 43.
+Notably, normal Typhlosion has been able to learn Shadow Claw by TM already, so it’s not a huge stretch for the Hisui form to be learn this move by level up, which it does at level 43.